Rephonic

 Lyssa Rome

-Host and speech language pathologist at the Aphasia Center of California.
+Host and speech language pathologist at the Aphasia Center of California

 Katie Strong

-Host of the Aphasia Access Conversations Podcast.
+Host of Aphasia Access Conversations and faculty member at Central Michigan University

 Reviews